Information cartography in association rule mining: Results and discussion

 \subsection{Metro map construction}

-The EA for the metro map construction used parameters set as illustrated in Table~\ref{tab:param}, from which it can be seen that the population size $\mathit{Np}=100$ was generally applied in our experiments.
-Actually, this value ensures a good bias between exploration and exploitation and avoids the evolutionary search process getting stuck in local optima.
-Obviously, the number of metro lines $K$ is problem dependent and is referred to the number of classes, in which the instances of observed datasets are classified.
-The length of metro lines $\tau$ is also problem specific and depends on the average path length of the constructed attribute graph.
-Therefore, the maximum value of this parameter is reported in the table.
-All the other parameter values from the table are obtained experimentally.

-Each dataset was optimized 25 times and the results of the best run obtained by constructing the metro maps based on five aforementioned datasets were selected for further analysis.
-These results are summarized in Table~\ref{tab:all}
+The EA for the metro map construction used parameters set as illustrated in Table~\ref{tab:param}, from which it can be seen that the population size $\mathit{Np}=100$ was applied in all experiments.
+Actually, this value ensures a good bias between exploration and exploitation, and avoids the evolutionary search process getting stuck in local optima.
+Also, both probabilities, $p_c$ and $p_m$ were set according to the guidelines valid in the EC community.
+The EA was terminated when the EA did not not improve the fitness values during the last 100 generations (parameter $\mathit{Threshold}$).
+Obviously, the number of metro lines $K$ is problem dependent, while its value refers to the number of source nodes in the attribute graph.
+Therefore, the optimal value of this parameter was self-adapted in our study.
+The most specific was setting of the length of metro lines $\tau$ that depends on the average path length of the constructed attribute graph.
+This parameter is also problem specific on the one hand and strong affects the quality of the constructed metro maps on the other.
+Because the quality of metro maps is left to the judgment of the users, the proper setting of this parameter needs to be made by a user manually, by selecting the best solution from a collection of constructed metro maps.
+Each dataset was optimized 25 times, and the results of the best run obtained by constructing the metro maps based on five aforementioned datasets were selected for further analysis.
+This means that the run with the highest fitness of the 25 repeats was observed.

-that is divided into five sub-tables denoted Table~\ref{tab:mushroom_best}-\ref{tab:sport_best}, where each sub-table presents the best metro map obtained by the optimization of the particular dataset.

-The best metro maps in the tables are illustrated as a sequences of implications $X\Rightarrow Y$ for each metro line, where the first attribute represents the starting and the last the final metro stop of the definite metro line.
-Let us mention that both these attributes are denoted in bold case in the tables.
-On the other hand, all the other attributes in the sequence (i.e. intermediate metro stops) that obviously must be true according to Eq.~(\ref{eq:gold}), if the final metro stop should be achieved, represents the path to the goal.
-The intermediate metro stops, appearing simultaneously on different metro lines, describes the interrelations, and indicate that attributes (i.e. species, objects, indicators, etc.) constructing the metro lines are non-separable.
+In the remainder of the section, the EA for constructing the metro maps is analyzed in detail.
+The analysis was conducted on the Wine dataset that is complex enough to reveal the characteristics of the algorithm.
+Obviously, a similar analysis could be performed on the other datasets as well.